 Here is a breakdown of the bare essentials in rabbit husbandry and their approximate cost:

-Rabbit Hutch – You can make you own out of scrap wood and wire for next to nothing, if you have such materials available.
+Rabbit Hutch – You can make your own out of scrap wood and wire for next to nothing if you have such materials available.
 Always use a sturdy gauge of hardware cloth fencing and never chicken wire.

 A hutch designed to house two rabbits should be approximately 3 feet wide, 30 inches deep, and 20 inches tall.
 The wire used on the floor, sides, and bottom of the hutch must keep out small predators like mink and raccoons who can get through chicken wire and be supportive enough not to sag beneath the weight of the rabbits.

 The cost of a commercially manufactured small rabbit hutch is about $50, with larger cages costing as much as $200.